sounddrill31/linoffice/README.md

 mkdir -p ~/.local/bin/linoffice && wget -qO- https://github.com/eylenburg/linoffice/archive/refs/heads/main.zip | funzip | tar -x -C ~/.local/bin/linoffice --strip-components=1 && chmod +x ~/.local/bin/linoffice/setup.sh && ~/.local/bin/linoffice/setup.sh
 ```

 The setup.sh should do everything automatically but will take quite a while.
 You need to download about 8 GB in total and wait until both Windows and Office are installed.
-In my experience, on a modern laptop and with fast Internet, it took about 30 minutes all in, maybe 10 minutes of downloading and 20 minutes of installing.
+In my experience, on a modern laptop (2023 mid-range AMD Ryzen CPU) and with fast Internet (250 Mbps download), it took about 15 minutes all in (breakdown: 3 minutes Windows download, 8 minutes Windows install, 4 minutes Office download and install).

 Unfortunately it is not allowed to redistribute Microsoft software, otherwise I would have just prepared a pre-made VM with Office installed, which would cut down the installation time and make this whole project much simpler.
 At the moment, the script downloads Windows, installs it into a VM, then downloads Office and installs it in the VM, as well as various other tweaks to integrate Office.